MEGA65/mega65-core/doc/build.md

 Open ISE, and then ```Project -> Open``` and choose the ```"mega65"``` project.

 You should be able to double-click on the ```"Generate Programming File"``` and a bit-stream should be created.
+(To-be-reconfirmed)

 NOTE that every compile of a bitstream that is destined for the FPGA, should be compiled using ```./compile.sh``` script, because this script ensures that the pre-comp files are generated correctly.

-## Programming the FPGA
+## Programming the FPGA via USB

+To get the bitstream onto the FPGA, you can use either the USB-Stick or the SD-card.
+See next section for sdcard.

-Then load the bitstream into the Nexys 4 DDR board via USB stick:
+To load the bitstream into the Nexys 4 DDR board via USB stick:

 1. you need a USB stick formatted as FAT32
 1. copy the bitstream to the root directory of the USB stick